 Select Interface and Capture Packets

-Here we will will see that
+Here we will see that named

-We double click on
+We double click on and

 Show Specific Packet Details